 Starring: Emma Stone

 Taking a page from the Maleficent playbook, this new film plans to look at Disney classic 101 Dalmatians from the view behind villain Cruella de Vil’s dark sunglasses.
-While it’s been reported that Emma Stone is starring, and Crazy Ex-Girlfriend co-creator Aline Brosh McKenna co-wrote the script and Broadway’s Alex Timbers was set to direct, more details – as they say – are spotty.
+While it’s been reported that Emma Stone is starring, and Crazy Ex-Girlfriend co-creator Aline Brosh McKenna co-wrote the script.
+Broadway’s Alex Timbers was set to direct, but reports say I, Tonya’s Craig Gillespie is taking over.
+More details – as they say – are spotty.

 Guardians of the Galaxy Vol. 3